 I often did the SAME EXACT THING in different Citi boardrooms, offices & conference rooms when I was still there.

-The seniors scowled at me when we were interviewing the first company to handle our outsourced CitiPhone calls.
+The seniors scowled at me when we were doing due diligence & interviewing the first company (Msource?) to handle our outsourced CitiPhone calls.
 I was told (during a break) to “Please, shut up!
 The contract’s probably already signed!”

-I replied, “I really don’t give a f*ck!
-They have tons of holes in the their process!
-BTW, why invite me?
+I replied, “I really don’t give a shit!
+They have tons of holes in the their processes!
+BTW, why invite me then?
 You know how I am!”

-They (them & us) didn’t approve one of the several proposed enhancements I put on the table.
+They (them & us) didn’t approve any one of the several proposed enhancements I put on the table. 🤬

-But, in 6 months time, they incorporated EVERY ONE into their operation.
+But, in 6 months time, they incorporated EVERY SINGLE ONE of my recommendations into their operation.

 Same way the USSC (we were the U.S. Service Center) senior mgmt team, in the beginning, refused to listen about the poor service we were providing.

-When CEO John McEachern laughed, then cursed, at a video of 6 employees from NYB at a focus group, absolutely massacring us, I stood up (I was subbing for my buddy, Dan Owczar at a Directors meeting) & said, “John, you’re making light of a very serious issue!
+When CEO John McEachern laughed, then cursed, at a video of 6 employees from NYB at a focus group, absolutely massacring us, I stood up (I was subbing for my buddy, Dan Owczar at a Directors meeting) & said, “John, you’re making light of a very serious situation!
 It’s the blind leading the blind down here, I shit you not!
-I know 5 of those 6 people personally, 3 are branch managers & they’re all straight shooters!
-And that’s nothing compared to what I hear on the phone every single day!”
+I know 4 of those 6 people on the video personally, 3 are branch managers & they’re all straight shooters!
+And that’s nothing compared to what I hear on the phone myself every single day!”